-Monterey Bay National Marine Sanctuary invites the submission of abstracts for the Research Poster Session at the 2014 Sanctuary Currents Symposium.
+Monterey Bay National Marine Sanctuary invites the submission of abstracts for the Research Poster Session at the 2015 Sanctuary Currents Symposium.
 Share your research with leaders in marine science, education, and conservation.
-Posters that address the theme are especially encouraged; however, submissions may be from all types of coastal and marine research in the Sanctuary.
+Posters that address the theme of citizen science are especially encouraged; however, submissions may be from all types of coastal and marine research in the Sanctuary.

 The Research Poster Session will be held from 12:30 – 2:15 pm.

 Author must be present during the poster session.

 Posters should be a maximum of 3 feet wide and 4 feet tall.
 If your poster is larger than this it will not fit on the easel and the excess will obscure neighboring posters.